![]() |

 Because of the way Sherlock works, there's not much hidden meaning in any of the costumes.
-Everything important will be deduced by Sherlock right there onscreen anyway, so where in another show there might be some subtextual characterisation hint hidden in the way a character dresses, in Sherlock you get a direct explanation from the protagonist as to why some character's cufflinks prove them to be an adulterer.
-Which isn't to say that I dislike the costumes -- what's not to love about Sherlock's wardrobe of skin-tight maroon/ D&G shirts and his deliciously swoopy, red-buttonholed greatcoat? -- but there's not much depth to plumb.
+Everything important will be deduced by Sherlock right there onscreen anyway, so whilen in another show there might be some subtextual characterisation hint hidden in a character's dress-sense, in Sherlock you get a direct explanation from the protagonist as to why someone's cufflinks prove them to be an adulterer.
+Which isn't to say that I dislike the costumes -- what's not to love about Sherlock's wardrobe of skin-tight D&G shirts and his deliciously swoopy, red-buttonholed greatcoat? -- but there's not much depth to plumb.

 A Scandal In Belgravia: the great wallpaper conspiracy.
 (Oh yeah.)

 This promo picture is spot-on.
-Sherlock looking creepy and narrow-eyed; John looking harmless and wry and dressing like somebody's grandpa because it's a day ending in Y; the yellow spray-paint smiley lurking behind Sherlock like the devil on his shoulder.
+Sherlock looking creepy and narrow-eyed; John looking harmless and wry and dressing like somebody's grandpa; the yellow spray-paint smiley lurking behind Sherlock like the devil on his shoulder.
 BUT CHECK IT OUT: Wallpaperrrrrr.
-I know nothing about interior decoration but I still think that's some awesome wallpaper.
+I know very little about interior decoration but I still think that's some awesome wallpaper.
 The camera people over at BBC Sherlock love them some twirly curlicue patterns, it seems.

 Elsewhere in Irene's melodramatic yet stylish boudoir we have matching curtains: